salbert21/petunia/README_2.10.21.txt

 	from my state to a state for Lu's EOMs (or vice-versa) solves the problem.
 Check out test_conversions.py and test_sphericalEOMs.py for basic comparison checks between algorithms.
 Delete these scripts only once code is uniform and consistent.

+NOTE 2: also realized that some code was modifying the value of attributes of a Param instance inside a function.
+Like
+	lists, this user-defind class object IS MUTABLE, and thus is BEING PASSED BY REFERENCE!
+Therefore, short of a significant refactor, this requires a new rule for Petunia: VALUES IN A PARAM INSTANCE SHOULD NOT BE CHANGED DURING A SIMULATION.
+THIS IS ONLY FOR CONTAINING CONSTANTS (vehicle params, tolerances, initial state, etc.), NOT for containing any current state information.